 4 types of policies rookies should pay close attention to

-Policies set the guidelines and expectations of how to function as a correctional officer in any facility; know your facility’s policies by heart
+Policies set the guidelines and expectations of how to function as a correctional officer in any facility

-As a recruit officer going through training, I am inundated with materials about post orders, control tactics, self-defense training, and policy review and understanding.
-Understanding your organizations own policies and procedure is important for every rookie officer.
-Procedures dictate what occurs within the institution, including count, clinic, pill runs, chow delivery, and application of force.
+As a recruit officer going through training, I was inundated with materials about post orders, control tactics, self-defense training, and policy review and understanding.
+Understanding your organization's own policies and procedure is important for every rookie officer.
+Procedures dictate what occurs within the institution, including count, clinic, pill runs, chow delivery and use of force.

 Here are four types of policies that you should pay close attention to and learn both inside and out.